Table of Contents

-Update your local apt package cache if you haven’t done so recently, using command:
+Update your local apt package cache if you haven’t done so recently by using the following command:

 sudo apt update